grid-rbx/rev/docs/docs/api-ref.md

 ## checkBloxlink(id) ⇒ <code>Promise</code>

-Function to search for a Roblox account cia a Discord ID from Bloxlink
+Function to search for a Roblox account via a Discord ID from Bloxlink

 **Kind**: global function
 **Returns**: <code>Promise</code> - Promise that reflects an object with the user's data, or false if none is found.